ella/django-appdata/README.rst

 Django AppData
 ##############

-Extandable field and related tools that enable Django apps to extend your reusable app.
+Extendable field and related tools that enable Django apps to extend your reusable app.

 Motivation